mvysny/mvysny.github.io/_posts/2023-5-24-starfive-visionfive2.md

 and the device still works.
 For `4.3.1` obviously choose the `flashcp` version.

 The device feels very fast over ssh and runs all commands very quickly.
 The device shows a lot of promise.
+Having Ubuntu Server with all drivers in the mainline kernel would definitely be awesome.

 ## Further Experiments